Adapted from https://developers.arcgis.com/rest/geocode/api-reference/geocoding-reverse-geocode.htm.

 Conclusion

-The API can return different results for the same x and y values depending on the featuretypes value.
-When featuretypes = NULL, the feature type returned depends on the hierarchy shown in Table 1.
+The API can return different results for the same x and y values depending on featuretypes.
+With featuretypes = NULL, the API selects a result using the hierarchy in Table 1.